How to Recognize Spiritual Weeds in Your Life

 Paul has the perfect weed killer for us- nurturing the fruit of the Spirit in our lives!
 Love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control grow when we live for Jesus.

-There is less space for spiritual weeds to take root when the fruit of the Spirit is bountiful.
 Let the power of the Holy Spirit guide and lead you in cultivating these qualities and swap your weeds for spiritual fruit!

 “Be very careful, then, how you live- not as unwise but as wise, making the most of every opportunity…Do not be foolish, but understand what the Lord’s will is… Be filled with the Spirit.”
 Ephesians 5:15-17,18b.